neoforged/.github/primers/1.21.9/index.md

     - `TextureMapping#bars` - A texture mapping for a bars-like block.
     - `TextureSlot#BARS` - A reference to the `#bars` texture.
 - `net.minecraft.client.gui`
-    - `Font$Provider` - A simple manager for providing the glyph source based on its location, along with the empty glyph.
-    - `GlyphSource` - An interface that holds the baked glyphs based on its codepoint.
     - `Gui#renderDeferredSubtitles` - Renders the subtitles on screen.
     - `GuiGraphics#getSprite` - Gets a `TextureAtlasSprite` from its material.
 - `net.minecraft.client.gui.components`
+    - `AbstractSelectionList`
+        - `sort` - Sorts the entries within the list.
+        - `swap` - Swaps the position of two entries in the list
+        - `clearEntriesExcept` - Removes all entries that don't match the provided element.
+        - `getNextY` - Returns the Y component to render the scrolled component.
+        - `entriesCanBeSelected` - Whether the entries in the list can be selected.
+        - `scrollToEntry` - Scrolls the bar such that the selected entry is on screen.
+        - `removeEntries` - Removes all entries that are in the provided list.
+        - `$Entry`
+            - `set*` - Sets the component size.
+            - `getContent*` - Get the content size and positions.
     - `ChatComponent`
         - `saveAsDraft`, `discardDraft` - Handles the draft message in the chat box.
         - `createScreen`, `openScreen`, `preserveCurrentChatScreen`, `restoreChatScreen` - Handles screen behavior depending on the draft chat option.
         - `$ChatMethod` - Defines what type of message is the chat.
         - `$Draft` - Defines a draft message in the chat box.
     - `EditBox$TextFormatter` - An interface used to format the string in the box.
+    - `FittingMultiLineTextWidget#minimizeHeight` - Sets the height of the widget to the inner height and padding.
+    - `FocusableTextWidget$BackgroundFill` - An enum that represents when the background should be filled.
+    - `ItemDisplayWidget#renderTooltip` - Submits the tooltip to render.
     - `MultiLineLabel$Align` - Handles the alignment of the label.
     - `MultilineTextField#selectWordAtCursor` - Selects the word whether the cursor is currently located.
+    - `SpriteIconButton$Builder#withTooltip` - Sets the tooltip to display the message.
+    - `StringWidget`
+        - `setMaxWidth` - Sets the max width of the string and how to handle the extra width.
+        - `$TextOverflow` - What to do if the text is longer than the max width.
 - `net.minecraft.client.gui.components.events.GuiEventListener#shouldTakeFocusAfterInteraction` - When true, sets the element as focused when clicked.
-- `net.minecraft.client.gui.font`
-    - `AtlasGlyphProvider` - A glyph provider based off a texture atlas.
-    - `FontSet`
-        - `source` - Returns the glyph source depending given whether only non-fishy glyphs should be seen.
-        - `$GlyphSource` - A source that can get the glyphs to bake.
-    - `GlyphStitcher` - A class that creates `BakedGlyph`s from its glyph information.
-- `net.minecraft.client.gui.font.glyphs.BakeableGlyph` - An interface that represents a glyph to bake into something usable by the renderer.
+- `net.minecraft.client.gui.navigation.CommonInputs#confirm` - Returns whether the keycode is the enter button on the main keyboard or numpad.
 - `net.minecraft.client.gui.screens`
     - `ChatScreen`
         - `isDraft` - Whether there is a message that hasn't been sent in the box.